-1.3 Financial assets and liabilities (continued)

-Deemed loan to originator (continued)
+1.3 Financial assets and liabilities (continued) Deemed loan to originator

-Under IFRS 9, if a transferor retains all the risk and rewards associated with the transferred assets, the transaction is accounted for as a financing transaction, notwithstanding that it is a sale transaction from a legal perspective.
+Under IFRS 9, if a transferor retains all the substantial risk and rewards associated with the transferred assets, the transaction is accounted for as a financing transaction, notwithstanding that it is a sale transaction from a legal perspective.
 The Members of the Partnership have concluded that the Originator has retained substantially all the risks and rewards of the portfolio of Housing Association loans sold to the Partnership and as a consequence, the Partnership does not recognise the Housing Association loans on its balance sheet but rather a Deemed loan to originator, where recourse to BoS is limited to its cash flows from the Housing Association loans and any additional credit enhancement provided by BoS.

 The initial amount of the Deemed loan to originator corresponds to the consideration paid by the Partnership for the Housing Association loans.
 The Partnership recognises principal and interest cash flows from the underlying portfolio of Housing Association loans only to the extent that it is entitled to retain such cash flows.
 Cash flows attributable to the Originator are not recognised by the Partnership.
+Subsequent to initial recognition, the deemed loan to originator is presented after netting off the servicing fee, the cash management fee and excess spread / deferred consideration.
+Subsequent to initial recognition, the deemed loan to originator is presented after netting off the servicing fee, the cash management fee and excess spread / deferred consideration.